piercefreeman/autopg/README.md

 ![Analysis App](./media/analysis-app.png)

-Sequential scans can absolutely kill performance of your webapp, since it requires the database engine to iterate through all your table's data instead of just pulling from a much quicker index cache.
+Sequential scans can absolutely kill the performance of your webapp, since they require the database engine to iterate through all your table's data instead of just pulling from a much quicker index cache.

-We automatically configure your database with pg_stat_statements, which transparently captures queries that you run against the database.
+We automatically configure your database with `pg_stat_statements`, which transparently captures queries that you run against the database.
 It puts the results in a regular postgres table so you can aggregate the stats like you do with any other Postgres data.
-While you're free to login as an admin user and query these stats yourself, we bundle a simple webapp to visualize these commands.
+While you're free to login as an admin user and query these stats yourself, we bundle a simple webapp to visualize these logs.
 For security this is disabled by default - if you want to enable it (which you should only be done in firewalled deployments), you can run:

 ```yml
 autopg: